narcofreccia/tide_booking_app/README.md

 - Real-time bookings list with date selector, search, and pagination
 - **Time interval filtering** on BookingsScreen - Filter by lunch, dinner, or all times
 - **Inline booking summary** - Reservation and guest counts next to search bar
+- **Quick access to Customers** - Icon button in BookingsScreen header for easy navigation
 - **Persistent booking date selection** across app sessions
 - Full booking creation form with validation and API integration
 - Available times fetched from backend calendar rules